Next Article: Minimum Rationality – Standard of Review

-21. What are the standards by which the government (through laws or actions) may infringe on individual rights?
+What are the standards by which the government (through laws or actions) may infringe on individual rights?

-The above discussions should demonstrate that many laws, to some extent, infringe upon the rights of citizens.
-Individuals often challenge the constitutionality of these laws in court.
+This question arises and is subject to determination when individuals challenge the constitutionality of these laws in court.
 As previously stated, one role of the judiciary is to determine the constitutionality of laws and the execution of those laws.
-For a law to pass constitutional muster, it must meet a certain standard justifying its existence.
+For a law to be constitution, or “pass constitutional muster,” it must meet a certain standard justifying its existence.